sarahp16/agile_group_project/Docs/README.md

 ### Step 1: Download All Files onto the Local Computer into a Folder

-From Github install all game files into a folder on the local computer before opening a WSL terminal of the folder.
+From Github download the "local_setup" folder on your computer and open a WSL terminal in the folder.

 In the WSL terminal ensure your WSL is up to date by running the following commands: